BaseMax/api-webservice-COVID-19/README.md

 > Note: corona.sql is database structure with empty table, you will use it to setup this project.
 But output.sql is a database output with current corona data.

+## How keep data live and up to date?

+Run `$ php _update.php update` every time you want to update your database rows.
+It will automaticly update and change data, if they are new or changed!

 ----------

 # COVID-19 CORONAVIRUS OUTBREAK